cjolson1/Lagunitas-Quality-Assurance/README.md

 - `find_css` is basically a shortcut for both “find_elements_by_css_selector” and “find_element_by_css_selector”, and as the method names imply, it enables you to find DOM elements using regular CSS selectors.
 - `wait_for_css` is a helpful method to block the test from progressing until a element (css selector) is found on the page.
 This method is commonly used in non-blocking instructions (such as AJAX requests) or some JavaScript interactions that do DOM manipulation.
 Whenever you get an “element not found” error due to JavaScript being slower than your test instructions, this is the method to use.

-As you start writing more and more tests, you’ll find yourself writing similar code to deal with selects or custom widgets for example. webdriver.py is where you can add these so your tests can be more DRY.
+As you start writing more and more tests, you’ll find yourself writing similar code to deal with selects or custom widgets for example. webdriver.py is where you can add these so your tests can be less repetitive.
 As a rule of thumb, We tend to use `webdriver.py` to add “generic” shortcuts and `test.py` for “app specific” shortcuts (like sign in).

 Here is an example webdriver test that tests admin sign in: